- Most materials check out for three weeks: books, audiobooks, nontraditionals and DVD sets of 200 minutes or more.

 - Interlibrary Loans from academic/medical institutions may incur a lending fee from the lending library.
 When applicable, this fee ranges from $5-$25, and will be placed on the customer's library account to be paid at their earliest convenience.

 - Due dates for kits cannot be extended.
 There is no grace period.

-- Missing or damaged books cost $10 each for replacement, if the BCE coordinator decides a replacement copy is necessary.
+- Lost books cost $10 each for replacement, if the BCE coordinator decides a replacement copy is necessary.